-4. Expresses grave concerns at the Iranian attacks on energy infrastructure, which risks leading to serious human rights violations, including those relating to the enjoyment of a safe, clean, healthy and sustainable environment;
+4. Expresses grave concerns at the Iranian attacks on energy infrastructure, which risks leading to serious implications for the enjoyment of human rights, including those relating to the enjoyment of a safe, clean, healthy and sustainable environment;

-5. Affirms that reducing risks to global trade and development, including environmental risks, requires de-escalation and safeguarding maritime transport, ports and seafarers, and other civilian infrastructure, while maintaining secure trade corridors in line with international law and freedom of navigation;
+5. Affirms that reducing risks to global trade and development, including environmental risks and risks to food security, requires de-escalation and safeguarding maritime transport, ports and seafarers, and other civilian infrastructure, while maintaining secure trade corridors in line with international law and freedom of navigation;

-6. Notes with concern the impact of disruptions in the Strait of Hormuz to maritime security and commercial navigation on international trade, energy security and the global economy, thus affecting the enjoyment of human rights, and emphasizes the importance of maintaining safe and secure shipping routes consistent with international law;
+6. Notes with concern the impact of disruptions in the Strait of Hormuz to maritime security and commercial navigation on international trade, energy security and the global economy, thus affecting the enjoyment of human rights, and emphasizes the importance of maintaining safe and secure shipping routes consistent with the international law of the sea;

 7. Demands the Islamic Republic of Iran to comply fully with Security Council resolution 2817 (2026) and with its obligations under international law, including international human rights law and international humanitarian law, and to immediately and unconditionally cease all unprovoked attacks, threats and provocations against Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan, including the use of proxies, and calls for the protection of civilians and civilian infrastructure;

+Calls for the protection of civilians and civilian infrastructure,

-8. Also demands the Islamic Republic of Iran to provide full, adequate, effective and prompt reparation for all injury and damage, including to natural and legal persons, civilian objects and infrastructure, caused by its internationally illegal wrongful acts in or against Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan;
+8. Also demands that the Islamic Republic of Iran provide full, effective and prompt reparation to all victims for the damage and injury caused by its attacks in or against Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan

 9. Requests the High Commissioner to provide the Human Rights Council with an oral update at its sixty-second session on the human rights consequences resulting from the unprovoked attacks by the Islamic Republic of Iran against States not involved in the hostilities, namely Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan;